JstnMcBrd/ray-tracer/README.md

 Create a new file called `.env` in the root folder and add any arguments you reuse often.
 These will act as new "default" values.
 You can find a sample `.env` with all the default values in [`.env.example`](./.env.example).

-You may still pass arguments through the command prompt, and your `.env` values will be ignored.
+You may still pass arguments through the command prompt, and your `.env` values will be superseded.

 ## Output

-This raytracer can output images as `.png` files or `.ppm` files.
+This raytracer exports images using [Pillow](https://python-pillow.org/).
+To see the full list of supported file extensions, see the [docs](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html).

 Transparency is not supported, but is a future goal.

 ## Scenes